gcanti/fp-ts/docs/modules/Record.ts.md

 ## ~~record~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `R.Functor` instead of `R.record` (where `R` is from `import R from 'fp-ts/Record'`)

 **Signature**